 Patrick Pocklington joined the True Colors Fund board in 2010 after collaborating on the successful 2009 True Colors Cabaret holiday benefit.
 Pocklington is a musical artist manager at Bill Silva Entertainment and is the lead manager for Jason Mraz, his affiliated companies and foundation.
 Pocklington started his music career in the marketing department at Arista Records in New York.
 He would later go on to become a partner in the management team of new artist Dido, bringing her to Nettwerk Management in Los Angeles.
 While at Nettwerk Management, Patrick was also involved in the management of other US and European artists including Poe, Groove Armada, Kristian Leontiou, Tiesto, Stefy Rae and Robert Post.

-Patrick lives with his partner Carlos Antonio Flores in Los Angeles and has been active in communities in Boston, New York, Palm Springs, and San Jose, Costa Rica.
+Patrick lives in Los Angeles and has been active in communities in Boston, New York, Palm Springs, and San Jose, Costa Rica.

 Tony Award© winner Sara Ramirez is known to viewers as orthopedic surgeon Dr. Callie Torres on ABC’s top-rated television drama Grey’s Anatomy.
 Prior to Grey’s Anatomy, Ramirez was seen in the Broadway smash-hit Monty Python’s Spamalot as Lady of the Lake, for which she earned both a Tony Award© for Best Performance by a Featured Actress in a Musical, and an Outer Critics Award for Outstanding Featured Actress in a Musical.